Making New Friends In Hostels Of Israel

 Abraham has a third location in Nazareth that we did not get to check out due to timing.
 Although I highly recommend you check out the Fauzi Azar Inn if you’re heading in that direction.

-We were impressed by all the events planned… There was something scheduled every day to help you meet folks and to see the city.
+We were impressed by all the events planned… there was something scheduled every day to help you meet folks and to see the city.
 They also offered fantastic tours!
-In both locations, we signed up for a pub crawl to get a feel for the cities nightlife.
-If you’ve never been on a pub crawl in a new city, it’s a great way to check out the nightlife, meet some great folks and have a hangover in the morning.
+In both locations, we signed up for a pub crawl to get a feel for the city’s nightlife.
+If you’ve never been on a pub crawl in a new city, it’s a great way to check out the nightlife, meet some great folks, and have a few great stories to tell when you get home.
 Our small group started as strangers, and as the night progressed we danced, drank and talked through the various stops.
 It was so much fun!

 Every Friday night the hostels hold a Sabbath dinner.
 It’s a huge buffet that everyone is invited to!
 We were delighted to go our last night in Jerusalem and learn about the Sabbath ceremony and blessings.
 They served dinner family-style, and we shared a table with other guests.
 It was wonderful to share our stories and hear about their travels!